 Training for Adoption Competency (TAC) is a postgraduate curriculum created by the Center for Adoption Support and Education (C.A.S.E.™).
-TAC provides mental health clinicians and master’s level child welfare/adoption professionals with the knowledge, skills, and values needed to provide adoption-competent mental health services to their clients.
+TAC provides mental health clinicians and master’s level child welfare/adoption professionals with the knowledge, skills, and values needed to provide adoption-competent services to their clients.
 TAC is accredited by the Institute for Credentialing Excellence and is the only accredited, assessment-based certificate program on adoption competency in the country.
 Access to adoption competent mental health services is a critical factor in positive outcomes for adopted children and youth and their families.
 TAC is helping to meet the growing need for adoption competent clinicians in Georgia.

 Benefits of TAC Participation

 Participants gain an in-depth understanding of core adoption issues, current clinical tools, and evidence-based approaches.
 TAC graduates are listed with the Georgia Center for Resources and Support and the Center for Adoption Support and Education’s Directory of Adoption Competent Professionals.

 Georgia TAC Partners